vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 1. Is it possible for a single entity to rug its users?

-The team has put in place a diverse set of externally owned accounts, multisigs and contracts that share permission over crucial functioning of the protocol, including the collateral in the backing manager.
-Although there is one entity with extensive privileges (see 1-of-1 multisig above), that influence is constrained by governance making it difficult for any single entity to rug users.
+No. eUSD has put a DAO contract ([Governor Alexios](https://etherscan.io/address/0x7e880d8bD9c9612D6A9759F96aCD23df4A4650E6)) governed by eUSD stakers as the central governing entity.
+There is additionally a  diverse set of EOAs and multisigs that share precautionary permissions over the protocol (e.g. Pauser role).
+Users should be aware, however, that every RToken can establish its own governance, which could offer a different level of user assurances.

 2. If the team vanishes, can the project continue?

-The Reserve Protocol platform is designed such that anyone can permissionlessly create a new RToken through a system of factory smart contracts such that the Electronic Dollars (eUSD) project on ethereum can continue.
+Yes.
+The Reserve Protocol platform is designed such that anyone can permissionlessly create a new RToken through a system of factory smart contracts.
+The Electronic Dollars (eUSD) project is governed by eUSD stakers who can change parameters and upgrade contracts for eUSD.

-On the MobileCoin front, operations are more centralized and their functioning could be more reliant on the core team.

 **Economic Factors**

 1. Does the project's viability depend on additional incentives?

-The project is currently viable without incentives, but a deeper Curve pool that combines eUSD with other stablecoins could further strengthen its peg.
+No. The project is currently viable without incentives, but a deeper Curve pool that combines eUSD with other stablecoins could further strengthen its peg.

 2. If demand falls to 0 tomorrow, can all users be made whole?

+Yes.
 Electronic Dollars (eUSD) is currently sufficiently overcollateralized such that users can be made whole if demand fell to 0.
+The process of redemption is permissionless, including unwrapping the underlying collateral tokens (Aave and Compound deposits).

 **Security Factors**

 1. Do audits reveal any concerning signs?

-The audits did not reveal any critical, major or minor issues to be concerned with.
+Audits revealed a number of high severity issues, but Reserve appears to place a high priority on security.
+They have undergone multiple audits and have an active bug bounty program with a maximum $5MM payout.
 Although the code and protocol design is fairly complex, the team has made efforts to ensure high readability and clarity in their documentation and test coverage.

 ## Risk Team Recommendation